Share this Article

 This $922k pre-war co-op at 323 W. 11th St. between Washington and Greenwich Sts. in the West Village has old-school details like exposed brick and a claw-foot tub.

-This 1-bedroom Midtown West condo at 540 W 49th St. between 10th and 11th Aves. boasts a slew of amenities, but you won’t be able to move in for a while since it’s still being built.
+This one-bedroom Midtown West condo at 540 W 49th St. between 10th and 11th avenues. boasts a slew of amenities, but you won’t be able to move in for a while since it’s still being built.

 Since this post-war co-op at 70 E. 10th St. between Broadway and 4th Ave. only allows up to 60% financing, you’ll need up to $398k for the down payment.